 No, nor can it be claimed as a deduction or credit for expenses paid with the grant including the tuition and fees deduction, the American Opportunity Credit, or the Lifetime Learning Credit (section 139(h) of the Internal Revenue Code).

-Will everyone who applies receive a CARES Act Student Emergency Aid Grant?
+Will everyone who applies receive a CRRSAA Student Emergency Aid Grant?

 The amount of funds received from the U.S. Department of Education for direct emergency financial aid grants to students was $343,849.
 This amount is not sufficient to support all students, and HSC will follow federal eligibility criteria that requires that students be eligible for federal aid and demonstrate a financial need for expenses directly related to disruption due to COVID-19.
-We have developed a plan to help as many students as possible while still awarding an amount that is meaningful.
-Eligible students with the highest demonstrated financial need will be given priority.
+We have developed a plan to prioritize students with exceptional need and help as many students as possible while still awarding an amount that is meaningful.

 Who can I contact if I have questions?